Ficus lapathifolia

-Ficus lapathifolia is a species of plant in the family Moraceae.
-It is endemic to Mexico.
+Ficus lapathifolia is a species of flowering plant in the family Moraceae.
+It is a tree native to Guatemala and central and southern Mexico.
+It can grow from 7 to 40 meters tall.

-Location
+It is known from the Mexican states of Chiapas, Guerrero, Morelos, Oaxaca, Puebla, Tabasco, and Veracruz, where it grows in lowland evergreen rain forest and in montane pine forests, oak forests, and cloud forests from 30 to 1,300 meters elevation.

-Ficus lapathifolia is common to the Gulf region and is also found in the Jalisco Dry Forest habitat that extends along the Pacific coast of the states of Nayarit, Jalisco, and Colima where it forms part of the middle forest layer, growing to heights of 15 to 20 m.
-The species is recorded to be in the remaining areas of the rainforest.
-The north-most area is found is in northern Veracruz.
-It is endemic to Mexico and found in areas of Chiapas, Oaxaca, Veracruz, Nayarit, Jalisco, and Colima.
+It is also found in the Jalisco dry forests ecoregion that extends along the Pacific coast of the states of Nayarit, Jalisco, and Colima where it forms part of the middle forest layer, growing to heights of 15 to 20 m.